capital formation and accumulation

 West African countries.

-what is capital consumption process
+what is the capital consumption process?

 Meaning: capital consumption refers to the using up of existing capital stock and not replacing worn-out capital goods used in production.

-If a country finds it difficult to maintain its stock of capital, either by making provision for appreciation or her inability to replace worn-out on capital or consuming capital and this affects the standard of living of the people negatively.
+If a country finds it difficult to maintain its stock of capital, either by making provision for appreciation or her inability to replace worn-out capital or consuming capital and this affects the standard of living of the people negatively.